tooljump/tooljump/docs/docs/core-concepts.md

 ## What's the relationship between the Contexts and Integrations?

 1. The contexts are produced by the Chrome Extensions, based on the page the user is currently visiting.
 The result is a JSON object.
-1. The context is sent to the Tooljump server, which analyses it and finds one or more integrations that match this context, runs them, and then returns the results to the Chrome Extension, which displays the insights and links.
+1. The context is sent to the ToolJump server, which analyses it and finds one or more integrations that match this context, runs them, and then returns the results to the Chrome Extension, which displays the insights and links.